-How to Manage Vendor Cyber Risk
+How to Manage Vendor Cybersecurity Risk

 - Remember, cyber risk isn’t one-size-fits-all.
 Categorize your vendors according to sensitivity of the information and systems they have access to.